Faculty Library Survey, May 2009: The results are in!

-The overall feedback from the survey on questions relating to library services and collections was remarkably positive, but faculty respondents made many critical comments about the library facilities.
+The overall feedback from the recent Faculty Survey on questions relating to library services and collections was remarkably positive, but faculty respondents also made many critical comments about the library facilities.

 Read a short summary of the results online.
 The Library will conduct follow-up focus groups with faculty during the spring semester and is still looking for interested faculty volunteers.
 Please contact Jutta Seibert (ext.
 9-7876) if you would like to participate.